jakemcc/test-refresh/README.md

 ## Leiningen 1.0

-This project has not been tested with versions of Leiningen 1.
-This project is heavily based of `lein-autoexpect` which has been tested against Leiningen 1.
-I would expect this project to work as well but I'm not going to bother testing it nor do I plan on supporting it.
+If you are using Leiningen 1 this project is definitely broken starting on lein-test-refresh version 0.21.0.
+Try using 0.20.0 or earlier.
+These versions were not explicitly tested with Leiningen 1 but they probably work.
+Leiningen 1 is not officially supported.

 ## License